inocan-group/do-devops/README.md

 - `tt outdated` - runs `yarn outdated`, `npm outdated`, or `pnpm outdated` based on the repo
 - `tt update` - runs `yarn update`, `npm update`, or `pnpm update` based on the repo

+> By "hidden" we mean that these commands will not be listed when you enter just `dd` to the console.
+You can force their visibility with `dd --showHidden`.

 ### The Rest of Us

 Ok the remaining commands are a little less attached to the idea of AWS and Serverless but some are still connected.
 Here are a few examples: